Atomic Blonde – Movie Review

 MI6 send their best troubleshooter to Berlin to retrieve a watch full of vital information, and the defector who produced it.
 Betrayed by a mole in MI6, the agent must outmaneuver the rival intelligence services competing for the watch, to save the defector and discover who the traitor is.

 Warning: My plot summaries contain spoilers.
 Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 It’s 1989.
 In Berlin, a rogue KGB agent kills an MI6 agent and steals his watch.
 Inside the watch is a list of compromising information, supplied by a Stasi officer codenamed ‘Spyglass’, that will reignite the Cold War.
 Spyglass has also memorised the entire list and is now on the run in East Berlin.

 The day after the MI6 agent’s death, MI6 send another MI6 agent, Lorraine Broughton, to Berlin to recover the watch and help Spyglass defect to the West.
 MI6 also task Lorraine with discovering and eliminating the double agent, codenamed ‘Satchel’, who betrayed the murdered agent.

 As soon as Loraine arrives in Berlin, the KGB attempt to kidnap her, but she fights them off and then meets MI6’s Head of Station, David Percival, who uses cover as a black-market dealer.

 Lorraine investigates the murdered MI6 agent’s apartment.
-While she’s there, the police arrive and she has to fight her way out.
-As only Percival knew she was going to the apartment, Lorraine becomes suspicious of him.
+While she’s there the police arrive, and she has to fight her way out.
+As only Percival knew she was going to the apartment, Lorraine is suspicious of him.